Mosquitoes

 • Climatic changes

-These factors contribute to the spread of diseases like West Nile virus, Zika, dengue, and chikungunya.
+All the reasons mentioned above increase the infestation level of mosquitoes which also produces diseases like West Nile virus, Zika, dengue, and chikungunya.

 Common Mosquito Species in America